Blendify/blender-manual/blender_docs/manual/data_system/data_blocks.rst

    Some data (images especially) is hard to keep track of, especially since image views are counted as users.

-   For data-blocks that can be unlinked - hold :kbd:`Shift` while pressing on the *X* button, This force clears the user-count, so the data-block will be removed on reloading.
+   For data-blocks that can be unlinked hold :kbd:`Shift`, while pressing on the *X* button, This force clears the user-count, so the data-block will be removed on reloading.